MatthewFallon/nh-stream/computer.md

 It will say something like "49 out of 100" found. if the first number is the same as the second, you will have to reset the slides as it may be missing some above that second number.
 Jump to Set Powerpoint Slides.

 **REMEMBER** to check if the "Slides found" listed less that total found.
+If it is not you may be missing slides at the end.

 ### Set Projector Output